Skip to Content

 • Ventura County Crisis Team: 1-866-998-2243 (available 24 hours a day, 7 days a week)

-• Law Enforcement and Medical Emergencies: 911
+• Law Enforcement And Medical Emergencies: 911

 • Interface Children & Family Services: 1-800-636-6738 (services include a family violence response team, a safe haven emergency shelter, a safe journey transitional shelter, and a women’s support group)